 The vice president for student affairs is responsible for various academic support services and student development programs and services.
 These include the Dean of Students, Educational Opportunity Program, TRIO and Veterans Programs, Discovery, New Student Programs, Campus Recreational Services, Fraternity and Sorority Life, Off Campus Services, Fleishman Center for Career and Professional Development, University Counseling Center, University Health Service, Campus Activities, University Union, Office of Student Conduct, Center for Civic Engagement, Transfer Student Initiatives and Services, Services for Students with Disabilities, Transportation and Parking Services and Auxiliary Services (dining, bookstore and others).
-In the absence of the president, the executive vice president for academic affairs and provost, and the vice president for administration, the vice president for student affairs acts as the chief administrative officer.
+In the absence of the president, the executive vice president for academic affairs acts as the chief administrative officer.